boneskull/GravyMoat/README.md

 _Not as hot as lava, but still sticky._

-> A doomed attempt at rebuilding LavaMoat with Node.js' [module customization hooks](https://nodejs.org/api/module.html#customization-hooks).
+> A cursed attempt at rebuilding LavaMoat with Node.js' [module customization hooks](https://nodejs.org/api/module.html#customization-hooks).

 ## Prerequisites